DeathStar3/Varicity-SCP-reproduction-package/README.md

 Open your browser and go to [http://localhost:8000](http://localhost:8000) and select your project.
-No worries if no city is displayed, go to the "APIs and Blacklist" menu on the right to define your entry points.
+No worries if no city is displayed, go to the "APIs and Blacklist" menu on the right to define your entry points and other parameters.
+To display JFreeChart as a city, you can use:

+- Entrypoints: org.jfree.chart.JFreeChart, org.jfree.chart.plot.Plot
+- Usage orientation: OUT
+- Usage level: 4
+- Metrics: coverage (red-green scale), duplicated blocks (cracks)

 ## Varicity UI Overview